gradel/django-generic-bookmarks/doc/templatetags_api.rst

     (so you can't use the *as varname* part), and the form template is rendered using an AJAX request.

-    This is usiful for example when you want to show add/remove bookamrk interaction for authenticated users even in a cached template.
+    This is useful for example when you want to show add/remove bookamrk interaction for authenticated users even in a cached template.

     You need to load jQuery before using this templatetag.